 Here are a few reminders of mathematical operators and their symbols for arithmetic and logical operations.

-The first 3 minutes of this 7 minutes video Arithmetic, Rational, Logical Operators -Introduction to R Programming - Part 4 summarizes the tables below.
+The first 3 minutes of this 7 minutes video Arithmetic, Rational, Logical Operators - Introduction to R Programming - Part 41 summarizes the tables below.
+(HTML viewer will see the video embedded below.)

 B.1 Arithmetic operators